QuentinRa/blog.quentinra.dev/tools/rst/syntax/uml.md

  	@enduml
 ```

-Please refer to UML course to learn how to write
+Please refer to the UML course to learn how to write
 UML in PlantUML.